Remote sensing with satellite images#

 We provide a convenient satellite image dataset for pan-sharpening deepinv.datasets.NBUDataset provided in the paper A Large-Scale Benchmark Data Set for Evaluating Pansharpening Performance which includes data from several satellites such as WorldView satellites.

-For remote sensing experiments, DeepInverse provides the following:
+For remote sensing experiments, DeepInverse provides the following classes:

 import deepinv as dinv